pjotrp/bioruby-exominer/README.md

 where list.tab contains a list of symbols to ignore.
 These symbols *with* their aliases are skipped in the text mining step.

 This can be useful when mining a paper at a time.
+Mulitible papers is better, because there will be more evidence on gene names and symbols.
+Exominer can export results to RDF for powerful querying.
+More on that below.

-The better route, however, is by adding the exome list and accompanying design to a triple store for further exploration.
+Also when you have an existing exome design, is is possible to add a prepared exome list and accompanying design to an RDF triple store for further exploration.

 ## Speeding up text search